The Aare Gorge canyon walk is another one of Switzerland's fabulous nature excursions. It's an…

 Our trip notes provide bad weather alternatives that would have entailed a train back to Interlaken and then onto Spiez, follow by a bus and a 2.5 hour hike.
 I’m happy we didn’t alter our plans.

 Day four was to be the hardest of the six days but my favourite.
 It started with a walk on an educational nature trail as we left Griesalp.
 Ninety minutes later we emerged from the woods and arrived at a restaurant.
 We didn’t stop but you should note that it’s your last chance to get another morning jolt of caffeine or just to rest before the climbing begins in earnest.

-From the restaurant the trail climbs 1000 metres to Hohtürli with the final stretch on a set of steep wooden stairs.
-(Wait till you see the photos!)
+From the restaurant the trail climbs 1000 m to Hohtürli with the final stretch on a set of steep wooden stairs.
 It’s hard hiking but it sure is spectacular.
-When you finally top out, you’re at the highest point on the Via Alpina at 2778 metres.
+When you finally top out, you’re at the highest point on the Via Alpina at 2778 m.

 The descent is far more gradual than the ascent.
-However those with a fear of heights might not like the dropoffs you can see in the photos.
+However those with a fear of heights might not like the drop-offs you can see in the photos.
 It’s not as terrible as it looks but on a poor weather day I’d choose the bad weather alternative route.
-(A chairlift to Ramslauenen from Grisealp and then a 17 kilometre hike on the route 56 Lötschberg Panorama trail.)
+(A chairlift to Ramslauenen from Grisealp and then a 17-km hike on the route 56 Lötschberg Panorama trail.)